3 Reasons Why LinkedIn Premium Is Worth Paying For

 The first two features are probably the big draw of Premium Career.
-Being able to message other users (with or without GIFs) without connecting to them first (or being in the same group) is a huge benefit of LinkedIn Premium.
+Being able to message other users without connecting with them first (or being in the same group) is a huge benefit of LinkedIn Premium.

 Here’s what you gain from each level of LinkedIn Premium: